I Get Asked About My Dog Almost Every Day. Here's What I Always Say.

 Everywhere we go, Olive turns heads.

-And honestly?
-I love it.
+And honestly, I love it.

 "Wait...
 What Kind of Dog Is That?"

-This is always the first one.
+This is always the first question I get.

 "She Doesn't Bark?"